QUARK-framework/QUARK/docs/developer.rst

 the queue of some server and retrieves the result some times later.
 In QUARK this is supported via the interrupt/resume mechanism.

-QUARK modules may return instructions to the benchmark manager as first entry in the return value of pre and post-process.
+QUARK modules may return instructions to the BenchmarkManager as first entry in the return value of pre and post-process.
 Currently the following instructions are supported:
     - PROCEED
     - INTERRUPT

-PROCEED: if the benchmark manger gets a PROCEED (or no instruction at all) he continues with the regular QUARK work flow.
+PROCEED: If the BenchmarkManager gets the instruction "PROCEED" (or no instruction at all) it continues with the regular QUARK workflow.
-If the job manager can finish the current job without getting an INTERRUPT or exception he adds "quark_job_status"=FINISHED to the metrics.
+If the current job can be finished without getting an "INTERRUPT" instruction or an exception, the BenchmarkManager adds "quark_job_status"=FINISHED to the metrics.

-INTERRUPT: if the benchmark manager gets an INTERRUPT he stops the current QUARK work flow, adds "quark_job_status"=INTERRUPTED to the metrics, saves all the metrics written so far to the BenchmarkRecord and continues with the configuration/repetition loop.
+INTERRUPT: If the BenchmarkManager gets the instruction "INTERRUPT" it stops the current QUARK workflow, adds "quark_job_status"=INTERRUPTED to the metrics, saves all the metrics written so far to the BenchmarkRecord and continues with the configuration/repetition loop.

-QUARK resume-mode:
+QUARK Resume Mode:

 After running QUARK in its regular mode QUARK can be run again on the same results directory in resume mode by specifying the existing results directory with the --resume-dir option.
 This can be done repeatedly for the same